-Pippa Garner: $ELL YOUR $ELF is curated by Sara O’Keeffe, Senior Curator, with Guy Weltchek, Curatorial Assistant.
+The exhibition is curated by Sara O’Keeffe, Senior Curator, with Guy Weltchek, Curatorial Assistant.

 Pippa Garner studied transportation design at the ArtCenter College of Design in Los Angeles.
-Garner has shown at ICA LA (1980), MOCA LA (1985), and performed at Whitney Museum of American Art with Chip Lord (1980).
-She appeared in character as a guest on talk shows including The Tonight Show Starring Johnny Carson, the Merv Griffin Show, and Monster Garage.
+Garner has shown at ICA LA (1980), MOCA LA (1985), and performed at the Whitney Museum of American Art with Chip Lord (1980).
+She appeared in character as a guest on talk shows including The Tonight Show Starring Johnny Carson, The Merv Griffin Show, and Monster Garage.
 Recently, Garner has had solo exhibitions at JOAN (2021), Kunstverein München (2022), Kunsthalle Zürich (2023), Frac Lorraine (2023), and Art Omi (2023).
 Garner lives and works in Long Beach, California.

 Published in conjunction with Garner’s first institutional exhibition in New York, Art Omi and Pioneer Works Press are co-publishing $ELL YOUR $ELF, a kaleidoscopic introduction to Garner’s practice featuring her previously unpublished writing including personal accounts of her gender-transition-as-performance, with newly commissioned texts by contemporaries and admirers including Nayland Blake, House of Ladosha, Chip Lord, Ed Ruscha, and McKenzie Wark.
 Featuring hundreds of never-before-published images of Garner’s drawings, garments, classified ads, and more, it brings into focus the artist’s singular approach to addressing—and parodying—the contradictions of commodity fetishism from the 1960s to today.